ketanjani68/ai-communication-assistant/README.md

 # AI Communication Assistant

-AI Communication Assistant is a Chrome Extension designed for Microsoft Teams Web that helps users improve workplace communication by correcting grammar, translating Hindi and Hinglish into professional English, and enhancing message clarity with a single click.
+AI Communication Assistant is a Chrome Extension for Microsoft Teams Web that helps users improve workplace communication by correcting grammar, translating Hindi and Hinglish into professional English, and enhancing message clarity with a single click.

 ## Overview

-Professionals often communicate using a mixture of Hindi and English while collaborating on Microsoft Teams.
-This can result in grammatical mistakes, unclear messaging, and inconsistent communication standards.
+Many professionals communicate using a mix of Hindi and English while working in Microsoft Teams.
+This often leads to grammatical mistakes, unclear communication, and inconsistent messaging standards.

-AI Communication Assistant provides an AI powered solution directly within Microsoft Teams Web, enabling users to improve messages before sending them.
+AI Communication Assistant provides an AI powered solution directly within Microsoft Teams Web, allowing users to improve their messages before sending them.
+The extension integrates seamlessly into the Teams chat interface and delivers professional quality writing suggestions in real time.

 ## Features

 - Grammar correction
 - Hindi to English translation
 - Hinglish to professional English conversion
-- Workplace communication enhancement
+- Professional workplace communication enhancement
 - One click message improvement
 - Multiple AI provider support
 - Microsoft Teams Web integration
+- Real time AI suggestions
+- Easy setup and configuration

 ## How It Works

 1. Open Microsoft Teams Web.
 2. Type your message in the chat box.
-3. Select either Grammar Check or Hindi to English.
+3. Click either **Grammar Check** or **Hindi to ENG**.
+4. The extension sends the text to the selected AI provider.
-4. Review the AI generated suggestion.
+5. Review the AI generated suggestion.
-5. Apply the improved text directly to the chat.
+6. Click **Apply to Chat**.
-6. Send the message.
+7. Send the improved message.

 ## Technology Stack